smhg/gettext-parser/README.md

 ### Headers

 Headers can be found from the `headers` object, all keys are lowercase and the value for a key is a string.
+This value will also be used when compiling.

 ### Translations